MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 |Text and generative AI tools (premium)  | 10   Copilot Credits                        |Prompts using premium LLM. |
 |Content processing tools                | 8  Copilot Credits                          |Custom document processing, invoice processing, receipt processing, identity document reader, or object detection. |

-For each prompt using the 'per 1K tokens' unit, the licensing system computes the size of input + output (including system prompt, reasoning) in tokens and rounds it up.
-This provides the number of 'Feature' that will be consumed.
+For each prompt using the 'per 1 K tokens' unit, the licensing system computes the size of input + output (including system prompt, reasoning) in tokens and rounds it up.
+This calculation provides the number of 'Feature' that's consumed.

 **Example**: A prompt based on a standard model with 3.1K tokens in input and 1.5K tokens in output consumes 5 * 1.5 Copilot Credits = 7.5 Copilot Credits.